 Sanya Kalra had been experiencing irregular periods since menarche (first menstrual cycle).
 At the age of 18, she started developing excessive hair growth on her face and legs.

-Concerned, Sanya’s mother decided to take her daughter for a general checkup where she
+Concerned, Sanya’s mother decided to take her daughter for a general checkup where she was advised an ultrasound.

 Sanya’s ultrasound reports revealed a polycystic pattern in her ovaries.
 She thought she had developed an ovarian cyst and reported to the hospital.